LaurenC2022/portfolio/README.md

 I excel in problem-solving and utilize online communities to find the most effective coding solutions.
 I am seeking opportunities to work alongside seasoned engineers, where I can contribute my programming skills, strong communication abilities, and passion for long-lasting professional relationships.

+## Productivity Tools:

+I am a busy mom.
+I use these tools to keep my family, my home and my career running:

+    - Time Management Excel Book (Personal)
+    - Project Mangaement Excel Book (Work)
+    - [Recipe Sage](https://recipesage.com/#/people/@full_stack_lauren): These are the recipes i use for dinner.
+Recipe Sage is open source software and a friendly community to contribute to.
+I added my family recipes and use the meal planning and grocery list tools to plan healthy meals my family will eat
+    - Budgeting Excel Spreadsheet
+    - Expenses Tracking Tool

 ## Weekly Status Updates